AryaInGit/pathfinder-career-counselor/README.md

 5. Open a pull request

 ## 📞 Support
-For assistance, please open an issue in the [GitHub repository](https://github.com/AryaInGit/pathfinder-career-counselor/issues).
+For assistance, please open an issue in the [GitHub repository](https://github.com/AryaInGit/pathfinder-career-counselor).

 ---

 > **"🎓 Empowering students to discover their ideal career paths
 > ⚡ Powered by Groq's lightning-fast AI inference
 > 💬 Featuring dual-mode guidance: Quick Exploration & Deep Conversation"**

+Built with ❤️ by Arya Singh.